kobitoko/Game-Jam-Tools-Resources/readme.md

  Is a free rotoscoping pixel-art tool where you can trace/draw on top of any window, wallpaper or video etc.

 **Aseprite** https://www.aseprite.org/
  Similarly also a good tool for pixel art and spriting, but you'll have to purchase it, unless you can compile the source yourself.
+ And Aseprite2Unity https://seanba.itch.io/aseprite2unity can automatically import Aseprite into Unity.

 **Pyxeledit** http://pyxeledit.com/
  A paid pixel art drawing application especially designed for working with tiles.